Destination Snowflake setup guide #

 Specify credentials in plain form #

-You can also specify your credentials in plain form in the connection configuration file like the sample below:
+You can also specify your credentials in plain form in the connection configuration file like the following sample:

 type: SNOWFLAKE host: SNOWFLAKE_HOSTNAME port: PORT_NUMBER warehouse: "WAREHOUSE_NAME" username: "USERNAME" password: "PASSWORD" max-connections: 20 #Specify the maximum number of connections replicant can open in Snowflake max-retries: 10 retry-wait-duration-ms: 1000